pemcg/manageiq-automation-howto-guide/chapter18/retirement.md

 ![screenshot](images/screenshot6.png)

-This raises a _request\_service\_retire_ event that enters the Event Switchboard as a _Policy Event_ :
+This raises a _request\_service\_retire_ event that enters the Event Switchboard as an _MiqEvent/POLICY_ event:
 <br> <br>

 ![screenshot](images/screenshot7.png)
 <br> <br>
-...which redirects to _/Service/Retirement/StateMachines/Methods/GetRetirementEntryPoint_:
+which redirects to _/Service/Retirement/StateMachines/Methods/GetRetirementEntryPoint_:
 <br> <br>

 ![screenshot](images/screenshot9.png)
 <br> <br>

-This Instance runs a Method _get\_retirement\_entry\_point_ that returns the Retirement Entry Point defined when the Service Catalog Item was created, or if this is empty then the _/Service/Retirement/StateMachines/ServiceRetirement/Default_ State Machine.
+This Instance runs a Method _get\_retirement\_entry\_point_ that returns the Retirement Entry Point defined when the Service Catalog Item was created.
+If this is empty then _/Service/Retirement/StateMachines/ServiceRetirement/Default_ is returned.

 #### Retirement-Related Attributes and Methods